Cucumber Avocado Salad with Tuna (Video)

-Cucumber Avocado Salad with Tuna is better than tuna sandwiches and just as easy to make, and this tuna salad is perfect for a low-carb meal.
-And this post has links to more low-carb salads with tuna!
+Tuna Cucumber Avocado Salad is better than tuna sandwiches and just as easy to make, and this tuna salad is perfect for a low-carb meal.
+And this post has links to more tasty low-carb salads with tuna!

-PIN the Cucumber Avocado Salad to try it later!
+PIN the Tuna Cucumber Avocado Salad to try it later!

 Cucumbers.
 Avocado.
 Tuna.
-Let me get those ingredients out there just in case anyone turned up their nose at this idea because of the canned tuna, which admittedly is not everyone’s cup of tea.
+Let me get those ingredients out there just in case anyone turned up their nose at this idea for Tuna Cucumber Avocado Salad because of the canned tuna, which admittedly is not everyone’s cup of tea.
 I wasn’t much of a canned tuna lover myself until I discovered my favorite tuna packed in olive oil, and now I find myself reaching for it regularly, especially during the summer months.

 And this salad was absolutely a winner!
-And if this particular salad with tuna doesn’t grab you, look below for more summer salads with tuna!
+And if this particular salad combination doesn’t grab you, look below for more summer salads with tuna!

 What ingredients do you need for this recipe?